Creamy Mashed Sweet Potatoes

 The difference between sweet potatoes and yams

-There are distinct differences between sweet potatoes and yams, even though many grocery stores label them the same.
-The USDA requires labeling yams and also using the term sweet potato, just in case.
-But that just compounds the problem.
+There are distinct differences between sweet potatoes and yams, despite many grocery stores labeling them the same.
 First, sweet potatoes are usually brown or orange with orange flesh, while yams are brown or black with white or purple flesh.
 The skin of yams is rough and often looks like bark.
+Yams are dry and starchy, while sweet potatoes are firm yet soft, with a slight starchiness.
+Sweet potatoes are sweet, and yams are bitter, and certain varieties can be toxic if you eat them raw.

 Recipe variations and add-ins: